 - delay choosing even when it goes against their own self-interest

 - choose things that make them less satisfied, even when they perform objectively better

 In a TED Talk, she says this specifically:

 In fact, what we’re seeing more and more is if you are willing to cut — get rid of those extraneous, redundant options — well, there’s an increase in sales; there’s a lowering of costs; there’s an improvement of the choosing experience.

 Watch the whole thing below for other eye-opening takeaways involving choice optimization:

-Credibility plays an even greater role on a landing page than it does on the average web page.
-Landing pages are designed specifically to get visitors to part with personal information, and in some cases, money.
+Credibility plays an even greater role on a post-click landing page than it does on the average web page. post-click landing pages are designed specifically to get visitors to part with personal information, and in some cases, money.
 That means you need to get them to trust you.
 Here’s how: